peedirix/AfriTools/TreeTagger/readme.txt

 References:

+Peter Dirix (2023).
+"The need for a larger Afrikaans treebank."
+In: Ian Bekker and Theresa Biberauer (eds.), "Ex Africa semper aliquid novi: Linguistic shorts in honour of Andries Coetzee on his 50th birthday", Stellenbosch Papers in Linguistics Plus (2023, to appear).
 Suléne Pilon (2005).
 "Outomatiese Afrikaanse woordsoortetikettering."
 Master's thesis, North-West University, Potchefstroom.
 Helmut Schmid (1994), "Probabilistic Part-of-Speech Tagging Using Decision Trees."
 In: Proceedings of International Conference on New Methods in Language Processing, Manchester, UK.